-My introduction to Chicago theater was a show called Felt featuring puppets that sometimes make sex jokes and toss around foul language.
+My introduction to Chicago comedy and theater was a show called Felt featuring puppets that sometimes make sex jokes and toss around foul language.
 Its adult comedy themes are not exactly Sesame Street.
 But it’s hilarious.

 Felt is improv, made up on the spot by the performers, with the help of suggestions solicited from audience members.
 The best thing about Felt, which debuted in May 2005 and runs every Wednesday night at IO Theater?
 It’s just $5 to attend.